amusecode/amuse/doc/tutorial/fortran_code.rst

 Configuring the handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We configure the object oriented interfacy by implementing several
+We configure the object oriented interface by implementing several
 methods.
 The object oriented interface is implement by several
 "handlers".
 Each handler provides support for a specific aspect of
 the interface.
 AMUSE defines a handler for the unit conversion, a